Lynching of Robert Marshall: Lynching

-After being arrested, Marshall was meant to be brought to Price jail courthouse escorted by car.
+After being arrested, Marshall was being escorted by car to the Carbon County Courthouse at Price, where he was to put in jail pending the filing of charges against him for the murder of Burns.
 The citizens of Price had been informed of Marshall's arrest, and up to a thousand men, women, and children gathered, waiting for him and preparing for what they called the "necktie party."

 Marshall's escort was quickly informed by Sheriff Deming that a lynch mob was forming in town.
 Once the officers and Marshall reached town, they were stopped by a lynch crowd in front of the courthouse.
-Marshall was not led inside of the courthouse and Sheriff East let him inside the car, which was then commandeered by members of the crowd.
+Marshall was not led inside of the courthouse and Deputy Sheriff East left him inside the car, which was then commandeered by members of the crowd.
 A procession of "at least a hundred cars" led Marshall to a tall cottonwood tree on the Critchlow farm, east of Price, where he was hanged.

 Ten minutes later, three deputies arrived at the scene and got Marshall on the ground.
 The crowd quickly realized that he was still breathing and hanged him a second time.
 Marshall's neck broke and he died instantly.